Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 ## Prototype Demonstration: `pycave`

 This prototype demonstration will focus on the simplest case for sensor simulation which is point sensors used to measure a scalar field.
-For this purpose a temperature field measurements with thermocouples was chosen.
+For this purpose a temperature field measurement with thermocouples was chosen.
 In the future it is intended that `pycave` will be extended to simulate more complex sensors such as cameras and more complex fields such as vector (e.g. displacement) or tensor fields (e.g. strain).

 Two MOOSE thermal simulations were constructed and run to demonstrate the functionality of the `pycave`.
-The input files for these simulations and associated output can be found [here](https://github.com/Applied-Materials-Technology/pycave/tree/main/data).
-The first simulation is based on a MOOSE tutorial problem analysing the thermal field in a 2D plate where the temperature is held constant on the left hand edge and then increased on the right hand edge with a user specified function.
+The input files for these simulations and associated output can be found in the `pycave` repository [here](https://github.com/Applied-Materials-Technology/pycave/tree/main/data).
+The first simulation is based on a MOOSE tutorial problem analysing the thermal field in a 2D plate.
+For this case the temperature is held constant on the left hand edge and then increased on the right hand edge with a user specified function.
 The second simulation is a 3D thermal model of a divertor monoblock armour component that includes three materials with temperature dependent material properties (tungsten, copper, copper-chromium-zirconium).

 Here we use the code from the [first example](https://github.com/Applied-Materials-Technology/pycave/blob/main/examples/ex1_2d_thermcouples.py) in the repository to demonstrate the use of `pycave`.
 The first step is to import dependencies and use `mooseherder` to read the output exodus file for the simulation of interest: